Yandex Cloud

 • Correctness of stored procedures and triggers.

-• Current database condition and data quality.
+• Current database state and data quality.

 Examples of changes in MySQL® 8.0